More

 SASE focuses on network optimization and security by merging network management and security policies under one roof, ensuring that employees, even those working remotely or across multiple locations, get secure and optimized access to applications and data.
 It’s ideal for businesses embracing cloud-first environments and a distributed workforce.

 Zero Trust is a security philosophy built on the principle of “never trust, always verify.”
 In traditional security models, the idea was to trust users and devices that were inside the corporate network perimeter.
 Zero Trust, however, treats all network traffic as potentially hostile and forces verification before granting access to any resource.
+It enforces strict identity and device trust policies to ensure only authenticated and compliant devices gain access.
 The core principle is simple: never trust, always verify.

 Zero Trust operates on several key principles: